jexxa-projects/JexxaTemplate/README.md

 ## Requirements

 *   Java17 installed
-*   Writing Java code and build your programs using maven
+*   IDE with maven support
-*   (Optional): Docker configured in swarm mode if you want to run the results in a docker environment.
+*   (Optional) Docker or Kubernetes if you want to run your application in a container.
 See [here](README-CICD.md) for more information.

 ## Features